 When you think of something that can threaten your life, you probably don’t think about the chair you sit and work at.
 The truth is you can reduce your chances of type 2 diabetes, backaches, cancer, and any heart diseases by cutting down the time you spend on your desk.

-You just have to perform small exercises at your desk to reduce such health problems.
+You just have to perform small exercises to reduce such health problems at your desk.

 One (somewhat alarming) study found that the longer you spend sitting down every day, the higher the risk of premature death.

 Of course, remote working has not been all fun and games for many in the current scenario.
-The amount of time and effort they have had to put in home management and child and elderly care barely leaves time for a workout.
-But does not mean they should put their health on the backburner?
-No, for such people this blog has the list of 12 exercises to do at your desk.
+The amount of time and effort they have put in home management and child and elderly care barely leaves time for a workout.
+But does this not mean they should put their health on the backburner?
+No, for such people, this blog has the list of 12 exercises to do at your desk.

 That is why many companies are now organizing 10-15-minute desk exercises for employees.
 That is in addition to the online counselling sessions for those who are feeling emotionally and mentally drained.

 Let’s start with the benefits of desk exercises

 Remember, the lack of activity doesn’t only affect your health.
 It has a direct impact even on work performance, productivity and employee engagement.
 As per a study,

 - 60% of people reported an increase in their time management skills, performance and ability to meet deadlines when they exercised

 - 27% of respondents said they had a higher capacity of “dealing calmly with stress” on exercise days